sebbacon/respire/views/consultancy.md

-We have worked with many large organisations such as Asthma UK, Yorkshire and Humber SHA, Interface Clinical Services and Pharmaceutical companies.
+We have worked with many large organisations including Asthma UK, Interface Clinical Services and Clinical Commissioning Groupsthroughout the counrty.

 We have been commissioned by CCG's to lead on the following respiratory projects.